lljustycell999/Text-Document-Enhancer/README.md

   * cd Text-Document-Enhancer

-3: Install the dependencies in the requirements.txt file by entering this terminal command
+3: Install the dependencies in the requirements.txt file:

   * pip install -r requirements.txt

-4: For good measure, ensure that PyTesseract has been properly installed with this terminal command:
+4: For good measure, ensure that PyTesseract has been properly installed:

   * brew install tesseract

-5: Run the project in the terminal with the command:
+5: Run the project:

   * python run.py